ndziuba/EnterpriseAI-Project/README.md

 ### hp_tuning_test
 This notebook was used to test hyperparameter tuning on our model.
 As described in the hp_tuner step, we used the keras tuner package.
 We experimented with different layer sizes and activation functions with five epochs each.
 The results can be seen inside the notebook.

+## Major challanges

+### Tensorflow GPU
+Not specifically relevant to the project as we could have used cloud infrastructure for training, but getting tensorflow with gpu support to run correctly on a windows machine was a major struggle.

+### Service integration
+With using many services as zenml, mlflow, yatai, bento etc. we often got into dependency hell but after some tinkering it worked eventually.
+But either way a sometimes frustrating experience.

+### Service integration
+Pushing our bentos to yatai posed a challange aswell, because multiple problems like filesize limits and database errors like bento-tag limits to 128 VARCHARs needed some attention to work the way we imageined

+WIP

 # EnterpriseAI-Project
 Documentation:
 TODO: